Aer Lingus: Fleet

-Aer Lingus aircraft are named after Catholic saints.

 Current fleet

-As of September 2025, Aer Lingus (excluding its subsidiaries Aer Lingus Regional and Aer Lingus UK) operates an all-Airbus fleet, composed of the following aircraft:
+As of September 2025, Aer Lingus operates an all-Airbus fleet composed of the following aircraft:

+Aer Lingus aircraft are named after Christian saints from Ireland.

 Fleet development

-In January 2017, Aer Lingus announced its intention to finalize an order for eight A321LR twinjets to develop thinner transatlantic routes which cannot be operated profitably and fuel efficiently using A330s.
-As of November 2018, the airline has orders for fourteen A321LRs.
+In January 2017, Aer Lingus announced its intention to finalise an order for eight Airbus A321LR narrow-bodies to develop thinner transatlantic routes which cannot be operated profitably and fuel efficiently using wide-body A330s.
+As of November 2018, the airline has orders for 14 A321LRs.

-At the 2019 Paris Air Show, IAG agreed to purchase 14 Airbus A321XLR aircraft, 8 for delivery to Iberia and 6 to Aer Lingus, with options for a further 14 of the aircraft.
-The first aircraft will be delivered in 2023 and replace their Boeing 757-200s.

-In April 2020, Aer Lingus terminated their contract with the Irish airline CityJet which operated 2 BAE Avro RJ85's on behalf of the airline.
+At the 2019 Paris Air Show, Aer Lingus parent International Airlines Group agreed to purchase 14 Airbus A321XLR aircraft, eight for delivery to Iberia and six to Aer Lingus, with options for a further 14 of the aircraft.
+In April 2020, Aer Lingus terminated their contract with the Irish airline CityJet which operated two BAe Avro RJ85s on behalf of the airline.
 The aircraft were primarily used for the Dublin to London-City route.
+The first A321XLR was received by Aer Lingus in December 2024.

+On 9 May 2025, IAG ordered up to 76 aircraft from Airbus and Boeing, out of which 32 firm orders and 10 options for the Boeing 787-10 will be allocated to British Airways, and 21 firm orders and 13 options for the Airbus A330-900 will be allocated to Aer Lingus, Iberia, and LEVEL.

 Historical fleet

 Livery

 On 17 January 2019, Aer Lingus unveiled a new brand and livery.
 The refreshed brand includes a new typeface, refreshed shamrock and a new colour scheme.
 The new livery consists of a white fuselage and teal engines and tail.
-All aircraft were expected to receive the new livery by the end of 2021.
+All Aer Lingus aircraft were expected to receive the new livery by the end of 2021, although some aircraft with the older livery are still in service as of 2024.